Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

 ## What this tool does

-This interactive provides data—primarily census and Council data—on the characteristics of housing and residents near parks and trails in the Twin Cities’ regional system.
+This interactive provides data—primarily census and Council data—on the characteristics of residents near parks and trails in the Twin Cities’ regional system.
 It provides a snapshot of who lives there today, and the population changes forecasted to 2040.

 ## What this tool *cannot* do

 Users can create valuable, data-driven analysis through this app.
-But our experience tells us that demographic and housing data are most powerful when used as starting point.
+But our experience tells us that demographic data are most powerful when used as starting point.
 In other words, the census and Council data cannot substitute for engagement with prioritized stakeholders.
 The on-the-ground knowledge of agency staff and the community expertise of residents are also valued sources of information and enhance and refine the shared understanding of this data.

 ## Who can use it?